Luca Comai: Calgene researcher

-Washington State and UC Davis professor
+University of Washington and UC Davis professor

-First becoming a professor at Washington State University in 1990, Comai's lab focused on the development of improved agricultural genetic traits by using the model organism Arabidopsis thaliana to co-develop what was referred to as the TILLING protocol.
+First becoming a professor at the University of Washington in 1990, Comai's lab focused on the development of improved agricultural genetic traits by using the model organism Arabidopsis thaliana to co-develop what was referred to as the TILLING protocol.
 This system included developing gene models and inbred lines, including an expanded EcoTILLING protocol developed in 2004, to compare differences in these plant lines to the reference genome and isolate new mutations and traits for further research.
-He would later lead the TILLING Core Service Facility at UC Davis that continued developing a genetic analysis platform called "TILLING-by-Sequencing" that would be used on not just Arabidopsis, but was expanded to also include Camelina, tomato, rice, and wheat.
+He would later lead the TILLING Core Service Facility at UC Davis that continued developing a genetic analysis platform called "TILLING-by-Sequencing" that would be used on not just Arabidopsis, but was expanded to also include Camelina, tomato, onion, rice, and wheat.
 An award sponsorship of $489,000 was given to Comai's lab in 2014 from a joint donation of three companies in order to sponsor the further use of TILLING in current tomato cultivar populations.

-Comai joined UC Davis in 2006 with his lab's research focusing on glyphosate resistance, functional genomics, and epigenetics, along with general mutational trait research.
-He is also well known for his work as a teacher of the "BIS 101" undergraduate genetics course and his use of whiteboard writing and his co-produced video series alongside the university.
-A collaboration between Comai's lab and Kyoto University in 2014 on the genetic sex reproduction of the persimmon species Diospyros lotus found through investigating the genomes of several dozen male and female plants the specific genes involved in their sex determination.
-As these persimmons are among the few plants exhibiting dioecy, this discovery opened up agricultural opportunities for trait improvement and the research received significant media interest.
+Comai joined UC Davis in 2006, with his lab's research focusing on chromosome biology, functional genomics, and epigenetics, along with general mutational trait research.
+He is also well known for his work as a teacher of the "BIS 101" undergraduate genetics course, his use of whiteboard writing, and his co-produced video series alongside the university.
+In 2014, a collaboration between Comai's lab and the group of Professor Ryutaro Tao at Kyoto University found, through investigating the transcriptomes of several dozen male and female plants, the specific genes involved in sex determination in the persimmon species Diospyros lotus.
+As persimmon is among the 5% of plants that exhibit dioecy, this discovery opened up agricultural opportunities for trait improvement, and the research received significant media interest.